Wollfelach History, Family Crest & Coats of Arms

+Wollfelach is a name that came to England in the 11th century wave of migration that was set off by the Norman Conquest of 1066.
+The Wollfelach family lived in Cheshire, at Woolley.
 "This family, anciently De Wolegh, or De Woloey, were settled in Longdendale, co Chester as early as the reign of King John."

 Early Origins of the Wollfelach family

 The surname Wollfelach was first found in Cheshire where they held a family seat in Longdendale.
 Woolley is also located in Cambridgeshire, Cornwall, Derbyshire and West Yorkshire.
 These place names are derived from the Old English words wulf + leah and literally means "wood or clearing frequented by wolves."
 Two of the places are listed in the Domesday Book as Ciluelai in Cambridgeshire and Wiluelai in West Yorkshire.

 Another branch of the family was found at Thorpe in Surrey in later years.
 "The manor appears to have been held under the abbots of Chertsey in the 15th century, by a family named Thorpe: after the Dissolution, Queen Elizabeth granted the lands to Sir John Wolley, her Latin secretary."

 Early History of the Wollfelach family

 This web page shows only a small excerpt of our Wollfelach research.
-Another 80 words (6 lines of text) covering the years 1622, 1675, 1695 and 1771 are included under the topic Early Wollfelach History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1596, 1684, 1648, 1651, 1622, 1675, 1667, 1694, 1663, 1695 and 1771 are included under the topic Early Wollfelach History in all our PDF Extended History products and printed products wherever possible.

 Wollfelach Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Wollfelach has been recorded under many different variations, including Woolley, Wooley, Wooly and others.

 Early Notables of the Wollfelach family (pre 1700)

 Another 112 words (8 lines of text) are included under the topic Early Wollfelach Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wollfelach family to Ireland

 Some of the Wollfelach family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wollfelach family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Wollfelachs were some of the first of the immigrants to arrive in North America: Richard Wooley settled in Virginia in 1635; John Wooley settled in Virginia in 1623; Cicely Wooley arrived in Philadelphia in 1683; John Woolley arrived in Jamaica in 1663.